William Cavendish-Bentinck, 7th Duke of Portland: Marriage and children

 He died in March 1977, aged 84, and was interred at the traditional burial place of the Dukes of Portland, in the churchyard of St Winifred's Church at Holbeck.

 He was succeeded in the dukedom by his third cousin Ferdinand Cavendish-Bentinck.
-Subsidiary title Baron Bolsover became extinct on the death.
-The family seat of Welbeck Abbey passed to his elder daughter, Lady Anne, who never married; it then passed to the son of her deceased younger sister Lady Margaret who died 1955 aged 36.
-Her husband was Don Gaetano Parente, Principe di Castel Viscardo, Italy.
-The nephew's name was William Henry Marcello Parente (born 18 February 1951), who served as High Sheriff of Nottinghamshire in 2003–04.
+The subsidiary title Baron Bolsover became extinct on the death.

+The heir to the Duke's titles was a distant cousin.
+Rather than allow the entailed estates to pass with the titles, the Duke arranged to break the entails and thus enrich his own daughters while permanently denuding the titles of both wealth and long-standing rootedness in land and country.
+The family seat of Welbeck Abbey passed to his elder daughter, Lady Anne, who never married; upon her death, it passed to the son of her deceased younger sister, Lady Margaret, who had died in 1955 aged 36.
+Lady Margaret had been married to Don Gaetano Parente, Principe di Castel Viscardo, Italy.
+Her son, named William Henry Marcello Parente (born 18 February 1951), inherited the estates and later served as High Sheriff of Nottinghamshire in 2003.
+Meanwhile, the 8th Duke of Portland, who had inherited the titles, continued to live very modestly in Nairobi.

 Portland was a second cousin of Queen Elizabeth The Queen Mother.